Round-trip flights are the go-to for most travelers. It’s simple to fly in and out of the same cities.

 And keep in mind: Selecting the cheapest itinerary may take trial and error.
 Try out different dates for each leg of your itinerary to see if prices drop on certain days.
 Unfortunately, one of the best features of Google Flights doesn’t work with multi-city searches: It won’t display the cheapest dates in green.

-Instead, try searching first for cheap date ranges for roundtrip flights.
+Instead, try searching first for cheap date ranges of roundtrip flights.
 Then hunt around to find the cheapest itinerary in multi-city searches.

-Spice up your travels (and travel planning) with a multi-city booking.
-It’s an elegant way to see two (or more) places for the price of one trip.
+Want to see more than one city on your next trip?
+Spice up your travels (and travel planning) with a cheap multi-city flight.
+It’s a cost-effective and savvy way to see two (or more) places for the price of one trip.
 And it’s just as easy as booking a round-trip fare.
+Use Google Flights’ multi-city option to search and book, and you’ll be on your way to multiple destinations in no time!

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.